 1st paragraph of story should go here

-The S&P 500 is running out of steam and could slump to 870 points if a key support level is broken, Roelof van den Akker, chartist at ING Wholesale Banking, told CNBC.
+The dollar is set to strengthen from its current base and could rebound toward 78.50 points if the trend higher is confirmed, Roelof van den Akker, chartist at ING Wholesale Banking, told CNBC Tuesday.

 Get the best of CNBC in your inbox